parkerthegeniuschild/formplex/README.md

 # FormPlex

 This is a simple project created with React.
-It simply updates a user table upon submission and is meant to just touch the foundations of React.
+It simply updates a user table upon submission.

 The project uses the Ant Design library and Redux with Hooks.
+Plus, it uses Redux-Saga and the Firebase Realtime Database encompassed in an `event channel` to send out realtime updates.

+This means any updates (insertion, update, deletion, etc) will be seen in realtime across different browsers and devices; even geographic locations; zero delays.

 # Screenshots
 ---